sbt/website/src/reference/02-DetailTopics/04-Tasks-and-Commands/01a-Caching.md

 We can derive the instances of `Cache[I, O]` from `sjsonnew.JsonFormat` instances for both `I` and `O` by importing `sbt.util.CacheImplicits._` (This also brings in `BasicJsonProtocol`).

 To use the cache, we can create a _cached_ function by calling `Cache.cached` with a `CacheStore` (or a file) and a function that does the actual work.
-Normally the cache store would be created using `streams.value.cacheStoreFactory / "something"`.
+Normally, the cache store would be created as `streams.value.cacheStoreFactory / "something"`.
 In the following REPL example, I will create a cache store from a temp file.

 ```scala
 scala> import sbt._, sbt.util.CacheImplicits._